jeremyButtler/freezeTB/README.md

   Picture showing how to open developer console ](windows10devConsole.png)

-### Windows Minimap2 (from source)
+### Windows Minimap2

-I include a minimap2.exe compiled binary in the `windows` folder.
-So, you do not need this.
-However, here are the steps if you want a more recent version of minimap2.
-If your computer's CPU is an ARM CPU, such as a snap dragon CPU, you will need to compile minimap2 from source using the `-neon=1` and `-aarch64=1` flags (assuming minigw has an ARM release).
+I do not include a minimap2.exe compiled binary in the `windows` folder to avoid any weird issues.
+So, if you want minimap2, you will have to build it your self.

+If your computer's CPU is an ARM CPU, such as a snapdragon CPU, you will need to compile minimap2 from source using the `-neon=1` and `-aarch64=1` flags (assuming minigw has an ARM release).